Monday, November 30, 2009

 Cleaning Up Nice

 The Barn could also be used for formal occasions.
-My brother has his Pre-Prom party out there, which was kind of like the regular Barn Parties, but with better dress.
+My brother had his Pre-Prom party out there, which was kind of like the regular Barn Parties, but with better dress.

 Any wonder why my folks liked to have us party at home?
 Dad was loving life, that day!

 Special note: The background collage was my doing… a collection of album flats I obtained from my record store.
 The collage extended all the way up the stairs to the right, which led up into the loft.
-And yes, Pittsburghers, that’s Donny Iris, right over Dad’s head.
 This party was from 1981, in case you can’t tell from the era of those albums.

 Work Release Parties